bytesculptor097/RV32IM/README.md

 - Add pipeline stages
 - More complete set of simulation/verification tests

-## Currently working on building an Assembler
+# Currently working on building an Assembler for RISC-V Assembly
 ## License

 This project is licensed under the MIT License.
 See [`LICENSE`](./LICENSE) for details.